Library Card Eligibility Requirements

 Young Adults (ages 13 through 17) may receive a standard library card with full borrowing privileges when a parent/guardian/responsible adult co-signs and can provide proper identification/address validation on the prospective cardholder's behalf.
 This co-signing signatory to the application assumes all responsibility for use of the card.
 Without a co-signer, one of the following may apply:

 Young Adults (ages 13 through 17) with photo ID AND proof of address may apply for and immediately receive their own library card.
 They will be issued a Limited Access library card with unfiltered Internet privileges.
 A letter explaining our policies will be mailed to the parent/guardian/responsible adult.
 If a young adult wants a full-access library card, the parent/guardian/responsible adult must co-sign the application, with photo ID, at the Library.
+Please note: we will accept SchoolTool as ID and proof of address.

 Young Adults (ages 13 through 17) with photo ID, but NO proof of address may apply for their own library card, but TCPL will mail the card to the prospective cardholder to verify the address.
 These individuals will be issued a Limited Access library card with unfiltered Internet privileges.
 A letter explaining our policies will be mailed to the parent/guardian/responsible adult.
 If a young adult wants a full-access library card, the parent/guardian/responsible adult must co-sign the application, with photo ID, at the Library.